 In October 2013 I started my own group within the Laboratory of Organic Chemistry (at Wageningen University and Research), developing my research program at the interface of organic synthesis, supramolecular/dynamic-covalent chemistry and polymer science.
-Currently, my group’s research focusses on: 1) functional, antifouling coatings; and 2) dynamic, responsive polymers.
-In the former area controlled polymerisation methods are employed to grow well-defined antifouling coatings for (bio-)sensing applications.
-In the latter area, (macro)monomers are synthesised and subsequently self-assembled into polymer materials through reversible (dynamic-covalent and/or coordination) interactions.
-When assembled, their inherently dynamic nature renders these materials stimuli-responsive.
+Currently, my group’s research focusses on:

-Interested to read more on this type of research, check out the following papers: ACS Appl.
+Interested to read more on this type of research, check out the following papers: for example Adv.
 Mater.
-Interfaces 2017, 9, 38211 or Langmuir 2016, 32, 10199.
+Interfaces 2022, ACS Appl.
+Mater.
+Interfaces 2022, Eur.
+Pol.
+J. 2021, Langmuir 2020, Langmuir 2019.

 This research line is aimed at developing polymer foam-based (meta)materials that can be used as efficient sound-adsorbing materials.
 To this end, foam-like polymer materials containing beads are prepared, characterised and applied as sound-adsorbing materials.
 Based on the principle of local resonances and viscous dampening, such ‘metafoams’ are capable of dampening both high and low frequency sound.
 As a result, metafoams can help to tackle the issue of noise pollution, which has increased in severity over the years as a result of population growth, advances in technology and urbanisation.